What's the news?

 Style-wise, while you can spot the L200 underneath, the nose definitely takes some inspiration from the rather handsome new Eclipse Cross, and it'll be practical too.
 Quite apart from the lofty ground clearance, if you fold down the back seats, then you've got a whopping 1,488-litre boot to play with.

-Full specs and prices are still TBC, and will be released closer to the launch date.
+Full specs and prices are still to be confirmed, and will be released closer to the launch date.